 *UPDATED VERSION* *FIXED SPELLING ERROR*

 This playmat is for use with Marvel Legendary.
-It includes all card spaces needed for the Mastermind.
-The playmat is 28.5 x 14.5 inches for easy printing with online playmat sites.
+It includes all card spaces needed for all expansions, and a spot for Infinity Shards.
+The playmat is 24.5 x 28.5 inches for easy printing with online playmat sites.

 A custom play mat for Legendary!
 This is the full size image, ready to be printed through Inked Gaming and is sized for their 14" x 24" custom play mat.